igor47/blog/_posts/2010-09-07-how-to-use-rvm-the-right-way.md

 ## Conclusion

 This is all briefly describing what can be found in [RVM's (fantastic) documentation](http://rvm.beginrescueend.com/).
-Go there and read up, the goal of this post was to get you started well, and right.
+Go there and read up, RVM can do a whole lot more than I adressed here.
+The goal of this post was simply to get you started well, and right with RVM.